What is Data Governance? A Data Governance Definition

 Master Data Management (MDM) tools are commonly used in data governance projects, to define a business glossary which is a single point of reference for critical business data.
 MDM tools help define official data types, categories and values—for example, an official list of product catalog numbers—and manage business workflows related to this Master Data.

-Imperva File Firewall is an example of a security tool built specifically to assist with governance.
+Imperva File Security is one such tool, built specifically to assist with governance.
 With it, you can monitor files and databases across the organization, to:

 - Discover and map file and database servers